 The Offeror will describe their approach for software licensing, e.g., range of licenses and criteria for selection from that range of licenses for a particular package.
+Priority: TR-2

-2.1.2.5.1 Rebuildable Device Drivers and Kernel Modules
+2.1.2.6 Rebuildable Device Drivers and Kernel Modules

-The Offeror should enable all provided device drivers or kernel modules to be rebuildable and manageable by the Company with the operating system proposed.
+The Offeror should enable all provided device drivers or kernel modules to be rebuildable and manageable by the Company with the delivered operating system.
+Priority: TR-1

-2.1.2.5.2 Access to Source Code and Build Environment
+2.1.2.7 Access to Source Code and Build Environment

 The Offeror should provide access to source code, and necessary build environment, for all software except for firmware, compilers, and third-party products.
 The Offeror should provide updates of source code, and any necessary build environment, for all software over the life of the subcontract.
+Priority: TR-1